 Atienna had yet to memorize all of the rooms within the Tribal Council Hall.
-When she first came to the Hall years ago, she thought she would be able to memorize the entire layout of the building within the week since there were only twenty-four rooms at the time.
+When she had first come to the Hall years ago, she had thought she would be able to memorize the entire layout of the building within the week since there were only twenty-four rooms at the time.

 Currently, she sat within the reception room on one of the many chairs that circled a small black tree growing at its center.
 The tree was about two meters tall and was barely beginning to bud flowers amongst its glass-like leaves.
 Admiring it would be so much easier if there weren’t a crowd filling out the floor in front of her.

 When she had come here for dinner several days ago, the room had an entirely different layout.
 There had been no tree growing from the center then.
 Instead, there had been patches of flora crisscrossing the ground, following the path of the vitae streams that flowed there.